Kushdeveloper68/attendence-home/readme.md

 ---
 ##Help

-If you are facing any problem to deploy or maanage this project in your system. contact me: <a href="mailto:kushpandit68775@gmail.com">Email...<a>
+If you are facing any problem to deploy or manage this project in your system. contact me: <a href="mailto:kushpandit68775@gmail.com">Email...<a>

 ## 📝 License